killjoycircuit/calci/README.md

-A simple calci built with HTML, CSS, and JS.
+A calci built with HTML, CSS, and JS.

 📁 Files
 - `index.html` — Markup of the calculator.